1.2. Physical Structure of Database Cluster

 -rw------- 1 postgres postgres 8192 Apr 21 10:18 base/16384/18751_vm

-The free space map and visibility map may also be internally referred to as the forks of each relation. the free space map is the first fork of the table/index data file (the fork number is 1), the visibility map the second fork of the table’s data file (the fork number is 2).
-The fork number of the data file is 0.
+The free space map and visibility map are internally referred to as forks of the relation.
+The main data file is designated as fork number 0.
+The free space map is the first fork (fork number 1), and the visibility map is the second fork (fork number 2) of the table’s data file.

 1.2.4.
 Tablespaces